Watch a video summary of the post instead:

 What is BSL?

-What is BSL all about?
+What is BSL?
 British Sign Language or BSL is a visual-spatial language that is used by some deaf people as their first or main language.
-BSL is like any other language in that there are regional variations (much like accents in English).
+BSL is a recognised language of the UK and is like any other language in that there are regional variations (much like accents in English).
 For example, there are over 15 signs for purple!
-Sign Language is grammatically different from English.
-Many people get confused between Makaton, BSL and SSE (Sign Supported English).
-Whilst they are all valid means of communication, sign language is the only one recognised as a language with a grammatical structure, vocabulary and so on.

 There are an estimated 80,000 deaf native sign language users in the UK.
 This is likely to be an underestimate as NDCS figures suggest there are 45,000 deaf children currently in the UK.
 By contrast, the British Deaf Association estimates that there are over 150,000 sign language users but this figure includes professionals such as sign language interpreters.